-Whatever it is that is stopping you from applying for a role you shouldn’t feel embarrassed as there is always help and guidance available when it comes to finding employment.
-Most job seekers will experience at least one employment barrier in their career but the good news is there are ways of overcoming them and still going for your dream job.
-It is important that the potential employer is aware of any problems you may be facing so they have a good understanding of how it may affect your ability to work.
-Employers are looking for the positive traits in a potential candidate so it is important for any job seeker to focus on their strong points such as qualifications and a personality that fits in well with the company culture.
+Whatever it is that is stopping you from applying for a role, you shouldn’t feel embarrassed.
+There is always help and guidance available when it comes to finding employment.
+Most job seekers will experience at least one employment barrier in their career, but the good news is there are ways of overcoming them and still going for your dream job.
+It is important that the potential employer is aware of any problems you may be facing, so they have a good understanding of how it may affect your ability to work.
+Employers are looking for the positive traits in a potential candidate so it is important for any job seeker to focus on their strong points, such as qualifications and a personality that fits in well with the company culture.

 A few common barriers for employment are;